mitjafelicijan/blpconvert/README.md

 It works with DXT1, DXT3 and DXT5 compressions so it should convert anything from WoW.

+> [!NOTE]
-It should work on all operating systems.
-There is no funky code in this repository or or any dependencies you need to have installed on your machine.
-C compiler and Libc is all you need.
+> It should work on all operating systems.
+There is no funky code in this
+> repository or or any dependencies you need to have installed on your machine.
+> C compiler and Libc is all you need.

 ## Compile & Use